 The Project Health Check is an Excel workbook.
-It contains an overview with name, goal, etc., of the project, the date, the people involved in the Project Health Check and the phase the project is currently in.
+It contains an overview with the name, goal, etc., of the project, the date, the people involved in the Project Health Check and the current phase of the project.

-You find the heart of the Project Health Check behind the tabs in the lower section of the sheet: about 130 – 140 questions that you have to answer in order to analyze the methodology applied in your project.
-You can classify some of these questions as “killer questions”.
+The heart of the Project Health Check can be found in the tabs in the lower section of the sheet: about 130 – 140 questions that you have to answer in order to analyze the methodology applied in your project.
+Some questions can be classified as “killer questions”.
 If you rate a killer question worse than the result you expect, then it will have a stronger effect on the whole area’s rating than a normal question.

 You can adapt the Project Health Check to different circumstances.
 The smallest version contains 15 questions, the most extensive one up to 150.
-It will take about 15 minutes to four hours to answer them.
+It takes from fifteen minutes to four hours to answer them.

 3. Time for the check

 The best time to use the Project Health Check in your project is – always.
 The earlier, the better.
 You can do a Project Health Check in every phase of your project.